-The Financial Services Commission has also recently published a new private funds guide (PFG), which enables up to 50 offers to be made to investors who qualify as 'professional' investors and/or subscribe for interests with a value of at least GB£250,000 in private funds (PFs) with minimal regulation.
-Before it published the PFG, the Commission was applying a similar proportionate and light-touch approach to very private structures (which permitted up to 15 offers).
+The Jersey Financial Services Commission (Commission) has also recently published a new private funds guide (PFG) which enables private funds (PFs) to benefit from a light touch fast-track regulatory process.
+Under the PFG, up to 50 offers can be made to investors who qualify as "professional" investors and/or subscribe for interests with a value of at least GB£250,000 in PFs, and the PF (and frequently its service providers) is entirely unregulated, other than the need to obtain consent under the Control of Borrowing (Jersey) Order 1958 (COBO) upon the establishment of the fund vehicle.

+(Prior to the PFG being published, the Commission was applying a similar proportionate and light-touch approach to very private structures (which permitted up to 15 offers).
 This resulted in a large number of very private structures being established, as they were seen as ideal for club investments, funds of one and co-investments in particular.
-Now, because of the wider scope and the ability to make offers to up to 50 potential investors, many more funds will benefit from an even quicker fast-track (within 48 hours) authorisation.
-For this authorisation can be obtained by obtaining a simple consent under the Control of Borrowing (Jersey) Order (COBO) and can potentially reduce initial and ongoing costs.
+Now, because of the wider scope and the ability to make offers to up to 50 potential investors, many more funds are benefitting from the PF regime's fast-track authorisation (within 48 hours) and its low initial and ongoing costs.)